Yasmin's Getting Married

-Yasmin's Getting Married was a short-lived Australian reality television program that aired live on Network Ten in early August 2006.
+Yasmin's Getting Married is an Australian reality television series that aired live on Network Ten in early August 2006.
 It was based on the successful Scandinavian show Kerry's Getting Married, which revolves around a single woman's quest to find a partner and get married.
 It was produced by Screentime, which purchased the format from Strix Television.

 The show debuted on Tuesday, 1 August 2006, and was hosted by Jo Stanley from FOX FM Melbourne.
 She was also joined by Ryan Phelan, anchor of Sports Tonight, and Christine Chinchen, a relationship counsellor.
 Guests included comedian Matt Hardy, wedding planner Kathy Apostolidis, and Bree Amer.

 The show's theme song was a cover of Dusty Springfield's "Wishin' and Hopin'", sung by Neighbours star Stephanie McIntosh.
 The track appears on her album Tightrope.

 Overview

 The Bride

 Yasmin Dale, a 29-year-old recruitment manager, was the star contestant in the show.
 Her goal during the series was to find a groom during the nine-week run of the show and marry him in a wedding broadcast live on Channel Ten at the end of the series.

 Dale was not the original subject of the show.
 The original bride was a woman named Rene, and the show was subsequently originally titled and advertised as Rene's Getting Married.
 However, the original contestant pulled out of the show and pursued a relationship independent of the program two weeks before the premiere of the series, thus facilitating the need for a title and contestant change.